-For debentures, there were financial covenants imposed e.g. maintaining the minimum value of the rights to claims on trade receivables of term loan customers, factoring customers, financial lease customers and hire purchase customers which must not be less than 1.5 times of the outstanding debenture amount during its lifetime and maintain the D/E ratio of not exceeding 4 times.
+For debentures, there were financial covenants imposed e.g. maintaining the minimum value of the rights to claims on trade receivables of term loan customers, factoring customers, financial lease customers and hire purchase customers exclude NPLs which must not be less than 1.5 times of the outstanding debenture amount during its lifetime and maintain the D/E ratio of not exceeding 4 times.
 The Company was able to comply with such covenants.

-As of 31 December 2021, the Company has debenture outstanding balance amount was 781.93 million Baht and the amount maturing in 2022 of 393 million Baht and 393.80 million Baht in 2022.
+As of 31 December 2022, the Company has debenture outstanding balance amount was 787.30 million baht and the amount maturing in 2023 of 393.21 million baht and 394.09 million baht in 2024.

 The Company adheres to the concept of managing the source of capital to synchronize with the debtor structure by using banks' short term loans to finance short term lending i.e. receivable financing, bid bond, project-related and working capital loans.
 The Company can adjust interest rate or fee in line with the capital cost which may change from time to time.
 The Company's long term borrowings are used to finance long term loans to customers or hire purchase loans where it charges fixed interest rate.
 Nevertheless, the difference in interest rate between the cost of fund and the rate charged to customers will have built-in cushion (interest spread) that covers the risk of interest rate fluctuations which could happen.
-The Company funds short term lending for customers who regularly utilize short term limits by long term loans thus the liquidity ratio remains high.
-As of 31 December 2021 and 2020, the liquidity ratio both period stood at 1.66% whilst at the same time reducing the chance of breaching the financial covenants imposed on the Company's borrowings.